acl-org/eacl-2024/_pages/home.md

 ## News

 <div class="notice--info" markdown="1">
-  <h2 id="decisions-delayed">Paper decisions delayed by 48 hours</h2>
+  <h2 id="decisions-delayed">Paper acceptance decisions have now been made</h2>
-  **January 15, 2023**.
-Paper acceptance decisions are not yet fully complete.
-They will be sent out as soon as possible; this should be within the next 48 hours.
-We apologise for the delay.
+  **January 18, 2023**.
+Authors should have received an email notification from OpenReview.
+226 papers are accepted to the main conference, and 162 to Findings of the ACL.
+We're looking forward to hearing more about them in Malta!
 </div>

 <div class="notice--info" markdown="1">